 - Pain upon bowel movements

-Though hemorrhoids can be very painful, they aren’t, however, life-threatening and are often reported to disappear by themselves without any prescribed treatment.
-If you’ve been often suffering from hemorrhoids then you could also develop symptoms of anemia like pale skin and weakness due to loss of blood, though it is important to note that this is rare.
+Though hemorrhoids can be extremely painful, they aren’t, however, life-threatening and are often reported to disappear independently without any approved treatment.
+If you’ve been sometimes suffering from hemorrhoids then you might also develop symptoms of anemia like pale skin area and weakness due to loss of blood, though it is vital to note that this is rare.

 What Is The Cause Of Hemorrhoids?

-Experts aren’t entirely sure what leads to the development of hemorrhoids but they usually cite these factors:
+Experts aren’t totally sure what contributes to the development of piles nevertheless they usually cite these factors:

-- Sitting for an extended period of time, especially on a toilet
+- Sitting for an extended time frame, especially on a toilet

 - A possible complication of chronic constipation